adubois/qubes-app-linux-yubikey/README.md

 The Qubes Yubikey PAM module, will request for a Yubikey OTP and a Password.

 Insert the Yubikey, press the button and remove the key.
-This will store the OTP on the back-end.
+This will intercept the OTP in the USB VM and transmit it to Dom0.
 Then, type your Yubikey associated password and hit enter.

 If the password and OTP you entered are correct, you will be authenticated successfully.